Generic Name: fluoxetine hydrochloride

 - muscle rigidity

 - trouble breathing

 - swelling of the face, tongue, eyes or mouth

 - rash, itchy welts (hives) or blisters, alone or with fever or joint pain

-4. Abnormal bleeding: Fluoxetine oral solution and other antidepressant medicines may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin®, Jantoven®), a non-steroidal anti-inflammatory drug (NSAIDs, like ibuprofen or naproxen), or aspirin.
+4. Abnormal bleeding: Fluoxetine and other antidepressant medicines may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin ®, Jantoven ®), a non-steroidal anti-inflammatory drug (NSAIDs, like ibuprofen or naproxen), or aspirin.

 - eye pain

 - swelling or redness in or around the eye

 Only some people are at risk for these problems.
 You may want to undergo an eye examination to see if you are at risk and receive preventative treatment if you are.

 - greatly increased energy